Chubbyman2/waifu-list-api/README.md

 Since you can't call an API inside of the API itself, I used SQLite3 to retrieve the waifu entries from the database to display on the front end.
 Since I'm storing the waifus using a remote database, I had to switch to PyMySQL for the deployed version.

 ### Heroku
 THIS TOOK WAY LONGER THAN EXPECTED.
 Deployment is so annoying, I swear...
-Anyways, the API endpoint and home page are hosted using Heroku, while the SQL database is hosted using <a href="https://www.freesqldatabase.com/">FreeSQLDatabase.com</a> (because it's free).
+Anyways, the API endpoint and home page are hosted using Heroku, while the SQL database is hosted using Heroku's provided ClearDB MySQL.
+I had to fix this since FreeSQLDatabase.com only provides a trial period...

 ## License
 This project is licensed under the MIT License - see the <a href="https://github.com/Chubbyman2/waifu-list-api/blob/main/LICENSE">LICENSE</a> file for details.